SarahKlearman/test_repository/README.md

 # test_repository
-repository for github 101 class
+A repository for the github 101 class
+This is my **first edit to the README.**